-The choir not only sings at all of the main services, but also tours in France, the Isle of Man, as well as singing at Cathedrals such as St. Paul’s, Chester, Liverpool, and Durham.
+The choir not only sings at all of the main services in the parish church throughout the year, but also tours in France and the Isle of Man, as and sings at Cathedrals and Greater Churches including St. Paul’s; Westminster Abbey; Chester; Liverpool; Durham; Lambeth Palace; Kings College, Cambridge.
 They have recorded numerous CDs which can be purchased from the choir.